Sometimes one is not enough.

 The money from the one-year CD that has just matured is rolled over into a new five-year CD, since you no longer have a CD maturing in five years.
 Every year you replace the CD on the rung that’s farthest out.

-By always replacing the longest maturity (the top rung on the ladder), you’re always reaping the benefit of earning the highest interest rates.
+By always replacing the longest maturity (the top rung on the ladder), you’re always reaping the benefit of earning the highest yield.
 Just make sure the maturities align with your needs for liquidity (cash you can withdraw as needed).
 Even if you build a CD ladder, you’ll still want your emergency savings in a high-yield savings or money market account.

 Are CD ladders a good investment?